figure002/setlyze/src/doc-src/source/usecases.rst

 select all locations.
 Select a location and then press Ctrl+A to select all locations.
 Press the Continue button.

-The :ref:`species selection dialog <dialog-spe-selection>` should now be displayed.
+The :ref:`dialog-spe-selection` should now be displayed.
 By default, the species are sorted by their scientific name.
 Scroll down until you find the species who's name start with *Obelia*.
-You should find the following six species:
+You should find the following six
+species:

 * *Obelia not geniculata*
 * *Obelia geniculata*